Your Holiday Checklist

 - Beach towels (these are not provided at all properties and The Turquoise Collection do not provide these)

-Important note: Make sure you have 6 months validity on your passport from your departure date.
+Important note: Make sure you have 6 months validity on your passport from your departure date from Turkey and 60 days beyond the expiry date of your e-visa.

 - Dress modestly if visiting a mosque or a religious shrine